herissondev/pyFileManager/README.md

 ## How to use ?
 ### Clone the repository:
-Enter your desired folder and execute this command:
+Enter your desired folder and execute this command: <br>
 `git clone https://github.com/aime-risson/pyFileManager.git`

 ### Set up the manager: